ziritrion/dataeng-zoomcamp/notes/1_intro.md

 Docker containers are ***stateless***: any changes done inside a container will **NOT** be saved when the container is killed and started again.
 This is an advantage because it allows us to restore any container to its initial state in a reproducible manner, but you will have to store data elsewhere if you need to do so; a common way to do so is with _volumes_.

 >Note: you can learn more about Docker and how to set it up on a Mac [in this link](https://github.com/ziritrion/ml-zoomcamp/blob/11_kserve/notes/05b_virtenvs.md#docker).
-You may also be interested in a [reference cheatsheet](https://gist.github.com/ziritrion/1842c8a4c4851602a8733bba19ab6050#docker).
+You may also be interested in a [Docker reference cheatsheet](https://gist.github.com/ziritrion/1842c8a4c4851602a8733bba19ab6050#docker).

 ## Creating a custom pipeline with Docker